CtrlK

 Workflow Clarity

-The 6-step 'ML workflow approach' is generic and abstract with no validation checkpoints, no error recovery steps, and no concrete commands at each stage.
-For operations involving distributed training and model deployment (which are complex and potentially destructive), the complete absence of validation steps and feedback loops is a significant gap.
+The 6-step 'ML workflow approach' is vague and abstract with no validation checkpoints, no error handling, and no concrete commands at each step.
+For operations involving distributed training and model deployment (which are complex and potentially destructive), the absence of any validation steps or feedback loops is a significant gap.

 1 / 3